 Will there be cars on the road?

-Yup, the course is open to vehicles.
-We will have between 8 & 13 certified flaggers on the course along
+Yes, the course is open to vehicles, please yield when necessary.
+We will have between 8 & 13 certified flaggers on the course.

 Results will be posted on our